Get insider access

 It's important to remember that a short pre-travel means comparatively longer reset travel.
 Hence, a faster initial reaction speed comes at the price of repeated input speed, which can be an issue if you play FPS games heavily reliant on tap strafing, for example.
 If you're concerned about this, looking for a more balanced switch with a higher Release Average latency can be helpful.
 Many tactile switch options offer a better overall balance of Press Average and Release Average latency than linear switches.

 Lastly, if you're an RGB fan, note that almost all keyboard switches will still showcase your keyboard's lighting to some degree.
 That said, darker-colored and fully opaque housings can dampen the amount of light that shines out from your keycap by up to about 40% or so compared to switches with clear housings.
 Also, be aware that due to the materials required to make clear housings, they typically make for a slightly scratchier switch.
-Thankfully, you can usually solve this almost completely with a good lube job.
+You can usually solve this almost completely with a good lube job.

 All Reviews